lakkatv/lakka-website/content/articles/2014/08/22/cubox-i-and-hummingboard.md

 ![Cubox-i and HummingBoard](media/cbx_hb.jpg)

 So Lakka is being ported to these and the result is already very promizing.
-They can both run smoothly snes9xnext, pcsx_rearmed, and sometimes vba-next.
+They can both run snes9xnext smoothly, pcsx_rearmed, and sometimes vba-next.

-There are still some rough edges that need to be polished before we can release, but you can already grab a nightly build from [here](http://sources.lakka.tv/nightly).
+There are still some rough edges that need to be polished before release, but you can already grab a nightly build from [here](http://sources.lakka.tv/nightly).

-Feel free to try it and report the bugs you found!
+Feel free to try it and report bugs you find!